urvil38/git-push/README.md

 # Git- Push
-git-push is a cli tool for absolute bigeener of github and git to push repo on github by no efforts.
+git-push is a cli tool for absolute beginner of github and git to push repo on github by no efforts.

-If you want to build git-push right away you need a workin [Go environment](https://golang.org/doc/install).
+If you want to build git-push right away ,you need a working [Go environment](https://golang.org/doc/install).
 ```
 $ go get github.com/urvil38/git-push
 $ go install